PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 $spreadsheet->getActiveSheet()->getStyle('A1:A10')->setConditionalStyles($conditionalStyles);
 ```

+Depending on the Rules that we might want to apply for a Condition, sometimes an "operator Type" is required, sometimes not (and not all Operator Types are appropriate for all Condition Types); sometimes a "Condition" is required (or even several conditions), sometimes not, and sometimes it must be a specific Excel formula expression.
+Creating conditions manually requires a good knowledge of when these different properties need to be set, and with what type of values.
+This isn't something that an end-user developer should be expected to know.

-Since PHPSpreadsheet verson 1.22.0 there is also a wizard that can assist with creating Conditional Formatting rules:
+So - to eliminate this need for complex and arcane knowledge - since PHPSpreadsheet verson 1.22.0 there is also a series of Wizards that can assist with creating Conditional Formatting rules, and which is capable of setting the appropriate operators and conditions for a Conditional Rule:

 ```php
 $wizardFactory = new \PhpOffice\PhpSpreadsheet\Style\ConditionalFormatting\Wizard('A1:A10');